County of Anjou: Frankish county

-At the beginning of the reign of Charles the Bald, the integrity of Anjou was seriously menaced by a twofold danger: from Brittany to the west and from Normandy to the north.
+At the beginning of the reign of Charles the Bald in 843 AD, the integrity of Anjou was seriously menaced by a twofold danger: from Brittany to the west and from Normandy to the north.
 Lambert, a former count of Nantes, devastated Anjou in concert with Nominoé, duke of Brittany.
 By the end of the year 851, he had succeeded in occupying all the western part as far as the Mayenne.
 The principality which he thus carved out for himself was occupied on his death by Erispoé, duke of Brittany.
 By him, it was handed down to his successors, in whose hands it remained until the beginning of the 10th century.
 The Normans raided the country continuously as well.

 A brave man was needed to defend it.
 The chroniclers of Anjou named a "Tertullus" as the first count, elevated from obscurity by Charles the Bald.
 A figure by that name seems to have been the father of the later count Ingelger but his dynasty seems to have been preceded by Robert the Strong, who was given Anjou by Charles the Bald around 861.
 Robert met his death in 866 in a battle at Brissarthe against the Normans.
 Hugh the Abbot succeeded him in the countship of Anjou as in most of his other duties; on his death in 886, it passed to Odo, Robert's eldest son.

 The Fulks

-Odo acceded to the throne of France in 888, but he seems to have already delegated the country between the Maine and the Mayenne to Ingelger as a viscount or count around 870, possibly owing to the connections of his wife Adelais of Amboise.
+Odo acceded to the throne of France in 888, but he seems to have already delegated the country between the Maine and the Mayenne to Ingelger as a viscount or count around 870.

+Possibly owing to the connections of his wife Adelais of Amboise.
 Their son Fulk the Red succeeded to his father's holdings in 888, is mentioned as a viscount after 898, and seems to have been granted or usurped the title of count by the second quarter of the 10th century.
 His descendants continued to bear that rank for three centuries.
-He was succeeded by his son Fulk II the Good, author of the proverb that an unlettered king is a wise ass, in 938.
+He was succeeded by his son Fulk the Good, author of the proverb that an unlettered king is a wise ass, in 938.
 He was succeeded in turn by his son Geoffrey I Grisegonelle ("Greytunic") around 958.

 Geoffrey inaugurated a policy of expansion, having as its objects the extension of the boundaries of the ancient countship and the reconquest of those parts of it which had been annexed by other states; for, though western Anjou had been recovered from the dukes of Brittany since the beginning of the 10th century, in the east all the district of Saumur had already by that time fallen into the hands of the counts of Blois and Tours.
 Geoffrey Greytunic succeeded in making the Count of Nantes his vassal and in obtaining from the Duke of Aquitaine the concession in fief of the district of Loudun.
 Moreover, in the wars of King Lothaire against the Normans and against the emperor Otto II, he distinguished himself by feats of arms which the epic poets were quick to celebrate.